Lachlan-Denham/DSP_Group15_Assignment3/README.md

 # Instructions
 Run on a Python 3.8.2 Environment with the imports seen in the requirements.txt
 requirements.txt imports could likely be streamlined, the file was created by funnelling imports from Lachlan's 3.8.2 virtual environment.
-Alternatively run on docker using the steps provided in the report.
+Alternatively, it can be run more easily on docker using the steps provided in the report.